 Jeremy has an extensive history designing, facilitating and managing front line services and artistic programmes for young people from marginalised backgrounds across the UK.
 Particular focuses have been on managing long term health conditions, mental health, exploring creativity and psychosocial wellbeing.

 Rakhee is a paediatric specialist registrar in London and a member of the Royal College of Paediatrics and Child Health.
-Alongside her clinical training Rakhee has a particular interest in child public health and is currently pursuing a masters degree in public health.
+Alongside her clinical training Rakhee has a particular interest in child public health and has currently completed a masters degree in public health at LSHTM.